codingadrian/google-homepage/README.md

 # Google Homepage

-## Learned
+## Motivation

-* display:inline is set to the UL not to its parent element
+This is my first project.

+## What I have learned

+Practice is necesary to settle knowledge, by coding, I know what I am missing to learn.